Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Tenant’s InsuranceTenant’s insurance is a good option if you live in an apartment or rent your home from someone else.
 You should have enough insurance to cover the cost of replacing everything in your home.
 It can also pay for any loss from or damage to where you live.

 • Security Deposit – Some landlords require you to pay a security deposit before moving in.
-A security deposit is an upfront payment renters need to make to cover expenses like cleaning, repairs and even unpaid after they move out.
+A security deposit is an upfront payment renters need to make to cover expenses like cleaning, repairs and even unpaid rent after a tenant moves out.
 It is usually equal to one month’s rent but varies across Canada.
+Certain provinces do not require security deposits such as Ontario.
+That said, Ontario landlords’ generally speaking have a very strict qualifying process.
+Paystubs, letter of employment, credit report and references will be reviewed before consideration.

 • Utilities – You must pay utilities every month, such as electricity, heating, water, and internet, and cable.